gelim/sap_ms/README.md

 ### Gateway activity

-- Monitor gateway access and transactions executed: SAPXPG is the transaction program to look for, used in our `SAPanonGW` exploit to run OS command.
+- Monitor gateway access and transactions executed: SAPXPG is the transaction program to look for, used in our `SAPanonGW` PoC to run OS command.
 Gateway developer logs are stored in the `dev_rd` file and application logs can be configured via transaction SMGW.
 - Network traffic analysis for discovering untrusted sources connecting to gateway port (tcp/33NN)